imosteve/KC5.0_Stage_4/Bookstore/README.md

-# Student Report Card App
+# Bookstore Inventory System

-A terminal-based Python application to manage student scores and grades, with version control using Git.
+Build a Python app to manage books in a store using version control practices with Git.

 ## Features
+- `Book` class with the following attributes:
+  - `title`
+  - `author`
-- Add student records
+  - `price`
-- View student scores and grades
-- Update student data
+  - `stock`
+- Inventory logic implemented in `inventory.py`
-- Save data using JSON
+- Inventory data stored in `books.json`
+- Uses the built-in `math` module for rounding prices